 If you can test with time-and-a-half and paper formats, you should apply for National Extended Time instead.

 Note: If ACT approves you for accommodations that can be provided at a national test center, your application will be automatically transferred to National Testing.
 We will assign you to test on the next available test date at the nearest available test center that can provide the approved accommodations.
 We will send you notification of the transfer and provide information about steps to complete the process so you can obtain your admission ticket.
 To request Special Testing, do not complete a registration folder or register on the Web.
 Instead, ask your counselor or qualified school official to complete and submit the Request for ACT Special Testing for you.

-Special Testing (at school) for both ACT (No Writing) and ACT Plus Writing is available only during the designated three-week testing windows listed on the request form.
+Special Testing (at school) for both ACT and ACT with writing is available only during the designated three-week testing windows listed on the request form.

 See the testing comparison chart to review the requirements and features of Special Testing and National Extended Time to decide which form of testing is most appropriate for you.